smartman6632/React_Project/README.md

 Clicking a button updates currentIndex, which re-renders the corresponding background video and text content.
 Media Assets:
 Video files (island.mp4, spring.mp4, etc.) are stored in /public/assets/videos/.
-Icons and logos are stored in /public/assets/icons/.
+Icons and logos are stored in /public/assets/icons/.These resources aren't posted in github, as you can change any type of video, icons and logos by yourself. :)

 Instructions for running locally